supcik/academic-www/content/docs/search.md

   weight = 50
 +++

-A search box can be added to your site to empower your users to search your website content for keywords.
-If search is enabled, a search box can be shown on the home page (using the search widget) and in the sidebar of any content using the docs/tutorials layout (as can be seen on this site).
+**Empower your users** to search your website content for keywords so that they can quickly discover relevant content.

+If search is enabled, a **search icon** will automatically appear in the navigation bar and a **search box** will appear in the sidebar of any content using the docs/tutorial layout (as can be seen on this site).
+Clicking the search icon will toggle the search dialog.

+**Keyboard shortcuts** are available to facilitate searching.
+Pressing `/` will toggle the search dialog and pressing `ESC` will close the dialog.

+{{< figure library="1" src="docs/search.png" title="Enable users to quickly discover relevant content by searching from the navigation bar." >}}

-The search feature may either be powered by the **built-in** algorithm (based on *Fuse.js*) or powered by [Algolia](https://www.algolia.com).
+It's possible to **customize the search system** to your needs.
+The search feature may either be powered by the **built-in** algorithm (default) or powered by [Algolia](#algolia).
 Alternatively, you can create your own third party (e.g. Google) search widget by following the guide in the [Alternatives](#alternatives) section below.

-## Enable

-To enable the search widget:

-1. Academic **v2.4+** is required.
-[Update]({{< relref "/docs/update.md" >}}) if necessary.
-1. Under `[params.search]` in `config.toml` choose your search provider
-1. If `home/search.md` does not exist, copy the file from `themes/academic/exampleSite/home/search.md`
-1. In `home/search.md` set `active` to true in order to activate the search widget

-Continue reading below to learn how to configure your desired search provider.

 ### Built-in

-To use the free integrated search engine:

-1. Under `[params.search]` in `config.toml` set `engine = 1`
+Academic comes with its own integrated search engine.
+If it's not already enabled, it can be enabled by setting `engine = 1` under `[params.search]` in `config.toml`.

 Note that this search engine runs entirely in the web browser on the visitor's device.
-Thus, it is not scalable to a very large number of pages.
-If you have a very large amount of content, we recommend opting for a server side search engine such as Algolia or Google (see below).
+Thus, it is not scalable to an extremely large number of pages.
+If you have a very large amount of content and find the search running slowly, we recommend opting for a server side search engine such as Algolia or Google (see below).

 ### Algolia